arumullayaswanth/Terraform-aws-3tier-app-deployment-project/PRIMARY-US-east-1/README.md

-# 🏗️ Terraform Infrastructure Project
+# 🏗️ Terraform Infrastructure for Primary Region (us-east-1)

-This project provisions a full-featured cloud infrastructure using Terraform.
-It includes:
+This project provisions a cloud infrastructure in the **primary region** (`us-east-1`) to handle main traffic, services, and databases for your application.
+It includes the following:

 - VPC and networking setup
 - Auto scaling compute instances (frontend & backend)